Numerical Study of Flow Structure and Pedestrian Level Wind Comfort Inside Urban Street Canyons: Introduction

+Flow past obstacles has been widely studied both experimentally and numerically.
+For the case of a single symmetric obstacle with oncoming wind being normal to the span-wise direction, the flow separates upstream of the windward face or faces.
+The separated shear layers may or may not reattach at the top of the obstacle.
+Reattachment or continued separation of these separated shear layers is of the utmost importance as it alters the wake flow periodicity which changes the pressure and velocity field near the obstacle.
+In the case of a geometrically simple obstacle, such as the rectangular prisms considered here, the reattachment depends on the boundary layers thickness $\delta$ and the length to height ratio ($L/H$) of the obstacle.
+If $L/H\ll\delta$, the shear layers do not reattach and an extended recirculation region is present, see \citet{key-11}, \citet{key-11}, and \citet{key-12}.

+The flow features become more complex when instead of a single surface-mounted obstacle there is an array of obstacles \citep{key-37}.
+For example, for two obstacles in tandem, one in the wake of the other, the features of the flow field of the downstream obstacle which are dependent on its own wake structure are in addition dependent on the periodic flow characteristics of the wake of the upstream obstacle.
+This phenomenon is called \emph{buffeting} \citep{key-18}.

-Martinuzzi and Havel \cite{martinuzzi2000turbulent} studied the flow around two surface-mounted tandem obstacles of height $H$, in a thin laminar boundary layer and they found comparatively similar regimes as \citet{sakamoto1988aerodynamic}, namely ($1$) a bistable regime for the range $0\,<\,S/H\,<1.5$, which is similar to the unstable reattachment regime of \cite{sakamoto1988aerodynamic}; ($2$) ``lock-in'' regime for the range $1.5\,<\,S/H\,<2.3$ for which case the upstream shear layer impinges on the leading face (near the leading edge) of the downstream obstacle and a strong vortex rolls in the gap and ($3$) quasi-isolated regime which is similar to the unstable synchronized regime of \cite{sakamoto1988aerodynamic}.
+\citet{key-27} studied the buffeting of surface-mounted tandem cubic obstacles, identifying three broad regimes, namely: ($1$) a bistable regime similar to the unstable reattachment regime of \cite{key-37}; ($2$) a ``lock-in'' regime in which the upstream shear layer impinges on the leading face (near the leading edge) of the downstream obstacle and a strong vortex rolls in the gap between the obstacles; and ($3$) a quasi-isolated regime similar to the unstable synchronized regime of \cite{key-37}.